Polska / małopolskie

 |Province:||małopolskie / krakowskie (before 1939)|

-After the partitions of Poland Limanowa was incorporated into the Nowy Sącz cyrkuł (Austrian county).
+After the partitions of Poland Limanowa was incorporated into the Nowy Sącz district.
 The Austrian administration proved beneficial for the development of the town and the whole region.
-The Limanowa county was created in 1866, giving the town more prestige.
-In 1883 the court administration of the county was divided into two separate counties, one with the seat in Limanowa and the latter one in Mszana Dolna.
-In the 19th century Limanowa developed into a typical town, with the first brick houses built in the center.
-In 1884-1885 the development was further boosted by the opening of a railway station on the Galician Transversal Railway, which connected many towns of Podkarpacie, from Czadca in Slovakia to Husiatyń in the distant Podole; Limanowa was situated along the route from Nowy Sącz to Chabówka.
-A large crude oil refinery was launched in 1907-1909 in Swoliny near Limanowa by a French company in the years 1907-1909.
+The Limanowa county was created in 1866.
+In 1883, the court administration of the county was divided into two separate counties, one with the seat in Limanowa and the latter one in Mszana Dolna.
+In the 19th century, Limanowa developed into a typical town, with the brick buildings constructed in the centre.
+In 1885 the development was further boosted by the opening of a railway station on the Galician Transversal Railway, which connected many towns of Podkarpacie, from Czadca in Slovakia to Husiatyń in the distant Podole; Limanowa was situated along the route from Nowy Sącz to Chabówka.
+A large crude oil refinery was launched in Swoliny near Limanowa by a French company in the years 1907-1909.
 Around that time the local brewery was modernized, and the sawmill enlarged.
-Prior to the First World War several cultural organizations were active in town: The Society for Public School, a library and the Landowner’s Choir and Theatre.
+Prior to World War I several cultural organizations were active in the town: The Society for Public School, a library and the Landowner’s Choir and Theatre.

-At the outbreak of the First World War, in the region of Limanowa, bloody clashes between Russian and Austro-Hungarian armies occurred.
+In 1914, at the beginning of military actions, in the region of Limanowa bloody clashes between Russian and Austro-Hungarian armies occurred.
 Józef Piłsudski’s Polish Legions also participated in tho